Thomas-Duggan/Personal_STL_Phone-Holder/README.md

 ## Purpose

-Holds phones with or without a popsocket.
+Holds phones with or without a PopSocket.
 Prevents phone movement on stand, and prevents stand from falling on user.